intermezzOS/book/src/tools.md

 That Rust code probably looks more like a programming language you’ve used in the past.
 It’s a lot nicer to write complex things in a higher-level programming language like Rust.
 That said, virtually all languages are higher-level than assembly, so that’s not saying all that much.
 Rust is still a low-level language by many standards.

+So why choose Rust?
+Well, I’m picking it for two reasons:

+1) I love it.
+2) There aren’t a lot of kernels in it yet.

+There are a suprising number of people working on kernels in Rust.
+But since it’s a newer language, there aren’t nearly as many as for older, more established languages.

 ## Do I need to be a wizard?